-$$f:G, \mathbf{X} \to \mathbf{Z},$$ (1)
+$$f:G, \mathbf{X} \to \mathbf{Z},\tag{1}$$

-where we aim to find a mapping which can integrate graph structure and original node features, generating a update node representation Z. G represents the graph connectivity, and many options are available as listed in Table 3, and most popular are symmetric normalized graph matrices.

-In this survey, we use the graph Laplacian, adjacency matrix, and their modifications described in Table 3 to represent a graph.
-So yet, no experimental or theoretical evidence has been shown that any filter has a consistent advantage [195].
-This survey is investigating two specific groups of GNNs, namely spectral- and spatial-based GNNs, which are defined as below:
+where we aim to find a mapping that can integrate graph structure and original node features, generating a update node representation Z. G represents the graph connectivity, and many options are available as listed in Table 2, and most popular are symmetric normalized graph matrices.
+In this survey, we use the graph Laplacian, adjacency matrix and their modifications described in Table 2 to represent a graph.
+So, yet, no experimental or theoretical evidence has been shown that any filter has a consistent advantage [77].
+This survey is investigating two specific groups of GNNs, namely, spectral- and spatial-based GNNs, which are defined as below: